matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 Alternatively new endpoints could be introduced to not overload the `send` and `state` endpoint.
 Those endpoints could be called:
-`PUT /_matrix/client/v1/rooms/{roomId}/send_future/{eventType}/{txnId}?delay={delay_ms}`
+`PUT /_matrix/client/v1/rooms/{roomId}/send_delayed_event/{eventType}/{txnId}?delay={delay_ms}`

-`PUT /_matrix/client/v1/rooms/{roomId}/state_future/{eventType}/{stateKey}?delay={delay_ms}`
+`PUT /_matrix/client/v1/rooms/{roomId}/state_delayed_event/{eventType}/{stateKey}?delay={delay_ms}`

-This would allow the response for the `send` and `state` endpoints intact and we get a different return type for the new `send_future` and `state_future` endpoints.
+This would allow the response for the `send` and `state` endpoints intact and we get a different return type for the new `send_delayed_event` and `state_delayed_event` endpoints.

-### Batch sending futures with custom endpoint
+### Batch sending delayed events with custom endpoint

-The proposed solution does not allow to send events together with futures that reference them with one
+The proposed solution does not allow to send events together with delayed events that reference them with one
 HTTPS request.
-This is desired for self-destructing events and for MatrixRTC room state events, where we want the guarantee, that the event itself and the future removing the event both reach the homeserver with one request.
+This is desired for self-destructing events and for MatrixRTC room state events, where we want the guarantee, that the event itself and the delayed event removing the event both reach the homeserver with one request.
 Otherwise there is a risk for the client to lose connection or crash between sending the
-event and the future which results in never expiring call membership or never destructing self-destructing messages.
+event and the delayed event which results in never expiring call membership or never destructing self-destructing messages.
 This would be solved once [MSC4080](https://github.com/matrix-org/matrix-spec-proposals/pull/4080) and the `/send_pdus` endpoint is implemented.
 (Then the `delay` could be added to the `PDUInfo` instead of the query parameters and everything could be send at once.)

 This would be the preferred solution since we currently don't have any other batch sending mechanism.
-It would however require lots of changes since a new widget action for futures would be needed.
+It would however require lots of changes since a new widget action for delayed events would be needed.
 With the current main proposal it is enough to add a `delay` to the send message widget action.
-The widget driver would then take care of calling `send` or `send_future` based on the presence of those fields.
+The widget driver would then take care of calling `send` or `send_delayed_event` based on the presence of those fields.

 An alternative to the proposed solution that allows this kind of batch sending would be to introduce this endpoint:
-`PUT /_matrix/client/v1/rooms/{roomId}/send/future/{txnId}`
+`PUT /_matrix/client/v1/rooms/{roomId}/send/delayed_event/{txnId}`

 It allows to send a list of event contents.
 The body looks as following:

 ```jsonc